loeseke/object-centric-streaming-discovery/README.md

 In the a-priori evaluation, object-centric characteristics related to priority policies are collected and visualized for the whole log/stream.
 The example code and the results for the small example, <i>Age of Empires</i>, and container-logistics log are given in the Juypter notebook `apriori_evaluation.ipynb`.

 #### Online-vs-offline evaluation
 The accuracy, precision, and recall of each online model can be quantified against its offline model.
 For OC-DFGs, the mean squared error of the node and arc annotations is additionally computed.
 For TOTeM, a distance metric with values between 0 and 1 additionally captures the distance in relations between the online and offline model.
 While this is not possible for OCPNs due to indistinguishable silent transitions, the corresponding online and offline models for TOTeM and OC-DFGs can be visualized in an "overlapped" way, including their annotations.

+The resulting scores and plots for the small example log are shown in the `SmallExample_[...]` Jupyter notebooks in the `examples` directory.
+For the <i>Age of Empires</i> and container-logistics log, the corresponding evaluation plots can be re-created via the `_scoring_` Jupyter notebooks in the `examples` directory.
+All figures are available the respective subdirectory of `figures`.

 Assume `ocdfg_model` and `ot_to_hex_color` as above, then example evaluation steps are:
 ```python
 [...]
 from model_builder_ocdfg import get_ocdfg_accuracy, visualize_ocdfg_overlap